 - Absolute Target: 60% waste diversion rate (WDR) of waste to landfills via reduction and recycling efforts at our portfolio sites where Humana and our vendors manage waste recycling services, by the end of 2022.
 We not only achieved our goal early - we exceeded it - at a WDR of 65%.
-In 2021, keeping in line with best practices around goal setting, we expanded our goal boundary to include certain acquisitions1 where we have direct payment and available frequency data.2 - Humana Pharmacy, our mail-order pharmacy, engages in medical waste reduction efforts by donating unused prescription medication - which would otherwise be incinerated - to nonprofit organizations that provide free healthcare, dental care and prescription medication to individuals who are uninsured or underinsured. - We partner with Georgia Pacific to recycle and reuse our baled empty pill bottles, pill bottle caps, cardboard and shrink wrap. - convenient for our associates to recycle in our facilities.
-We also report our waste reduction initiatives to CDP and utilize a third-party assurance contractor to provide limited assurance verification of our information.
+In 2021, keeping in line with best practices around goal setting, we expanded our goal boundary to include certain acquisitions where we have direct payment and available frequency data. - ✓ Humana Pharmacy, our mail-order pharmacy, engages in medical waste reduction efforts by donating unused prescription medication - which would otherwise be incinerated - to nonprofit organizations that provide free healthcare, dental care and prescription medication to individuals who are uninsured or underinsured. - ✓ We partner with Georgia Pacific to recycle and reuse our baled empty pill bottles, pill bottle caps, cardboard and shrink wrap. - We promote and track our reduction and recycling efforts and make it convenient for our associates to recycle in our facilities.
+We also report our waste reduction initiatives to CDP and utilize a third-party assurance contractor to provide limited assurance verification of our information. - Kindred at Home is excluded from the re-baselining of GHG emissions and waste diversion. - 2021 results described herein have been estimated.
+The final data will be published on our website (www.Humana.com) when available, which is anticipated during the second quarter of 2022.